The TGG Baseball Movie Review

 The cast, for the most part, is strong—though Basinger’s desperate, bogus plea to convince a hobbled Hobbs not to play the climactic game reminds me of Madeline Kahn’s comic, on-her-knees begging to Cleavon Little in Blazing Saddles.
 And, yes Ed, Redford is Redford—but this is a role tailor made for movie-star Redford, as opposed to hiding behind costume and make-up (like he finally nearly did as Branch Rickey, before Harrison Ford took on the role for 42).

 Maybe I’m a sucker for mythical storytelling.
 So be it.
 I’m also a sucker for a great movie that’s well told.
 The Natural easily passes both tests, in my opinion.
 The funny thing is, The Natural seems so popular yet is disliked by so many.
 Roger Ebert hated it.
 Leonard Maltin was not impressed.
 Ed, as now know, is not a fan.
 But I’ll bet that, more than not, fans of the game will enjoy the film.
 It’s based in part on history—the Philadelphia Phillies’ Eddie Waitkus was shot by a rabid female admirer in 1949—and it inspired history, as Roy Hobbs parallels sprang up in the aftermath of injury-hobbled Kirk Gibson’s stunning home run in the 1988 World Series, which evoked Hobbs’ blast that climaxes the film.
-Imagine that: Reality, imitating mythology.
-Who would’ve thought?
+Reality, imitating mythology.
+Who would’ve thought that?